k98kurz/CRDTs/docs/fiarray.md

 ## Mathematics

+The state of the FIArray is composed of the following:
+- `positions: LWWMap` - the LWWMap mapping items to indices
+- `clock: ClockProtocol` - the clock used for synchronization
+- `cache_full: list[DataWrapperProtocol]` - the ordered list of items
+- `cache: list[Any]` - the ordered list of unwrapped items

-The conflict-free merge semantics are coded in the LWWMap and the underlying classes.
+The conflict-free merge semantics are coded in the LWWMap and its underlying classes.
 The FIArray class has the following unique mathematical properties:

 - Inserting at the beginning is done by averaging between 0 and the first item